TimLariviere/TimLariviere.github.io/_posts/2022-06-01-introducing-fabulous-20.md

 More than 80% reduction in dll size overall for Fabulous 2.0, leading to 13% size reduction for the FabulousContacts app itself!
 This is a huge improvement over 1.0.

-\* Please note that for some dlls, the F# optimization and signature data can make for a big chunk of the dll size (2/3 in case of F.XF.dll, about ~0.7 MB).
+<sub>\* Please note that for some dlls, the F# optimization and signature data can make for a big chunk of the dll size (2/3 in case of F.XF.dll, about ~0.7 MB).
 Those data are not used at runtime but the Xamarin linker doesn't remove them.
-After we start support for MAUI, the dll sizes will be much smaller thanks to the .NET 6.0 linker removing those unused data.
+After we start support for MAUI, the dll sizes will be much smaller thanks to the .NET 6.0 linker removing those unused data.</sub>

-\** Fabulous.XamarinForms.Maps is not available yet for Fabulous 2.0.
+<sub>\** Fabulous.XamarinForms.Maps is not available yet for Fabulous 2.0.
-Instead the Map widget has been directly integrated into FabulousContacts.
+Instead the Map widget has been directly integrated into FabulousContacts.</sub>

-\*** Decompressed IPA files
+<sub>\*** Decompressed IPA files</sub>

 ### Better 3rd party support and extensibility